juju/docs/src/en/developer-testing.md

 your modified test, with breakpoints, against an already deployed charm.)

-The Deployer class in amulet also has a .log method, which can be useful for diagnosing problems after the tests have run.
+The Deployment class in amulet also has a .log attribute, which can be useful for diagnosing problems after the tests have run.
 In the example tests above, you might invoke it with a line like the
 following: